insaneCat/logstash-output-phbd/DEVELOPER.md

-# logstash-output-rest
+# logstash-output-phbd
-This plugin is Logstash outpun plugin for send messages to rest service.
+This plugin is Logstash output plugin for send messages to rest service of PHBD search system.